 Leftovers and Storage

 Store the boiled chicken in an airtight container.
 It can be stored as whole thighs, or sliced/shredded.
-It will stay fresh for 3 to 5 days.
+It will stay fresh for up to 5 days.

 Freezing and Safe Defrosting

-The safest ways to defrost frozen raw chicken are in the refrigerator, in cold water, or in the microwave.
+The safest methods to defrost frozen, raw chicken are in the refrigerator overnight, in cold water, or in the microwave.

 Only defrost in cold water or in the microwave if you are going to fully cook the chicken immediately after defrosting it.